sageserpent-open/SemanticMergeScalaPlugin/README.md

 So there is a bit of post-processing of the position tree, using the `transform` method to do a functional transformation of the tree structure.
 I tried to use the ScalaZ rose tree abstraction to do this, but the code got quite messy - so for now, I've stuck with yet another tree data structure.
 Please feel free to refactor this to reuse an existing third party library that is tested, possibly the ScalaZ one.

 The post processing simplifies the tree structure to avoid overwhelming the end user with too much detail, and fills in the gaps in the position tree.
-When simplifying, the algorithm uses the notion of *interesting* tree nodes to decide on what to preserve and what to fuse together.
-I have tried approaches where boring tree nodes are simply thrown away, but the current fusion idea seems to give the nicest looking results.
-That's not to say it couldn't be improved.
-Take a look through the commit history to see the also-rans.
+When simplifying, the algorithm uses the notion of *interesting* tree nodes to decide on what to preserve and what to fuse together or just discard outright.

 Once the position tree has been given the treatment, there is straightforward but long-winded slog via recursive descent that writes out YAML in the manner expected by Plastic SCM / Semantic Merge, with a bit of logic to indent the YAML to make it human-readable.

 Be aware that the consumer of the YAML has its own notion of *sections*, *containers* and *terminals* - these can be represented as case-classes in their own right, but it was simpler to go with a homogenous position tree representation and encode directly into YAML, rather than introduce another intermediate tree structure.

 Within a YAML container, there is postcondition forced on the plugin by the end consumer that the child sections in a container must all abut with each other to form a single contiguous piece of text without gaps.
 It is permitted to have a header at the start of the container and a footer at the end, these make up the gaps between the start and end of the parent container and the leading and trailing child sections, respectively.
-That's the model forced on the plugin and it has to roll with it, regardless of what Scala looks like.
+That's the model forced on the plugin and it has to roll with it, regardless of what the Scala grammar looks like.
 Failure to adhere to this will result in a mangled diff or merge - you have been warned!